 It is also important to understand the details of any prestressed concrete beam repairs and apply them as necessary to the load rating model and associated files.
 For instance, cosmetic spall repairs (i.e., patches) to locations exhibiting exposed, corroded, or severed prestressing strands do not improve the superstructure condition nor overall beam capacity, and should not lead to increases in member ratings.
-In these cases, corroded or severed prestressing strands should continue to be reflected in the load rating model, load rating report, and section loss sheets.
+In these cases, corroded or severed prestressing strands should continue to be reflected in the load rating model, load rating report, and section loss records.

-Refer to the NJTA inspection manuals for additional guidance.
-All section loss measurements which are considered in the As-Inspected ratings shall be documented on the Authority's standard section loss sheets and included in the load rating report (See Section 4.1 for details).
+All section loss measurements which are considered in the As-Inspected ratings shall be properly documented and included in the load rating report (See Section 4.1 for details).